felijung/dotfiles/README.md

 * copy password-data from old laptopto new laptop.
 * on new laptop:
 * gpg --import <private.key>
+* add contexts to .bashrc and .bash_completion
+* initialise pass-contexts with pass init ~/.password-store/<context>

 most of the things written in this repo do not qualifiy as work and therefore copyright does not apply, so you are free to use. if copyright does apply, and nothing else is stated in the file, the work is licensed under creative commons 0 and therefore free to use.